 Users

 A user is an account that identifies the person accessing Magnolia.
-In addition to a username, Magnolia stores the user’s full name, email address, language and time zone by default.
-These settings can be edited by the user itself in the Edit user profile dialog.
+In addition to a username, Magnolia stores the user preferences such as full name, email address, language, and time zone.
+These settings can be edited by the users themselves.

-Every user has a certain set of permissions to grant access to resources, content, apps and similar things.
-Users inherit their permissions from the groups and roles they are attached to (see Organizing users).
+Every user has a certain set of permissions to grant access to resources, content, apps, and so on.
+Users inherit their permissions from the groups and roles they’re attached to (see Organizing users).
 Use the Security app to edit the permissions of a user.

 Types of users